Dimfacion/Curse-of-Strahd-Reloaded-FR/Introduction/Guide du Maître de Jeu pour Curse of Strahd.md

 # Table of Contents
 ## Chapter 1 - Beginning the Campaign
 [[Session Zero]].
 Setting expectations and clarifying player triggers.
-[[Character Creation]].
+[[Création de Personnage]].
 Developing character bonds, flaws, and motivations.
 ## Chapter 2 - The Land of Barovia
 [[Lore of Barovia]].
 A compendium of the magic, geography, culture, factions, and religions of Barovia.
 [[History of Barovia]].
 A narrative history of Barovia and the Von Zarovich family.